catalyst-cooperative/pudl/docs/dev/settings_files.rst

 Settings Files
 ===============================================================================

+Before running any of PUDL's core scripts (like the ETL!), it's important to know how to manage them.

-Several of the scripts provided as part of PUDL require more arguments than can be easily managed on the command line.
+Several PUDL scripts require more arguments than can be easily managed on the command line.
 It's also useful to preserve a record of how the data processing pipeline was run in one instance so that it can be re-run in exactly the same way.
-We have these scripts read their settings from YAML files, examples of which are included in the distribution.
+We have these scripts read their settings from YAML files, examples of which are deployed into a users workspace with the ``pudl_setup`` script (see: :ref:`install-workspace`).

-There are two example files that are deployed into a users workspace with the ``pudl_setup`` script (see: :ref:`install-workspace`).
-The two settings files direct PUDL to process 1 year ("fast") and all years ("full") of data respectively.
+The two example settings files that get deployed direct PUDL to process 1 year ("fast") and all years ("full") of data respectively.
 Each file contains parameters for both the ``ferc1_to_sqlite`` and the ``pudl_etl`` scripts.

+These scripts central to PUDL.
+If you're confused, hop over to :doc:`run_the_etl` for some context, and return to learn about the specific settings for each script before running them.

 -------------------------------------------------------------------------------
-Setttings for ferc1_to_sqlite
+Settings for ferc1_to_sqlite
 -------------------------------------------------------------------------------

 .. list-table::